NicolasCB-7472/NicolasCB-7472/README.md

 ## Thank you for taking the time to read this markdown!
 I hope you enjoyed it!
 My direct messages are opened for any suggestion, feedback or overall comment!
 Cheers! 😃

-## I have a SECURITY.MD for general purpose in my profile main branch (repository NicolasCB-7472), issues/discussions can be brought to my general attention through there as well or in any repository accordingly.
+_I have a SECURITY.MD for general purpose in my profile main branch (repository NicolasCB-7472), issues/discussions can be brought to my general attention through there as well or in any repository accordingly.
 As I'm a single person I can manage any bug report that way for now.
-Apologies for the long process
+Apologies for the long process!_